-The GP, nurse and assistant practitioner we spoke with could clearly outline the rationale for their approaches to treatment.
+The clinical staff we spoke with could clearly outline the rationale for their approaches to treatment.
 They were familiar with current best practice guidance, and accessed guidelines from the National Institute for Health and Care Excellence (NICE) and from local commissioners.
-We looked at minutes of regular clinical and practice meetings where new guidelines were shared, the implications for the practice's performance and patients were discussed and required actions agreed.
-The staff we spoke with and the evidence we looked at confirmed that these actions were designed to ensure that each patient received support to achieve the best health outcome for them.

-Discussion with one of the GPs, the practice nurse and assistant practitioner and looking at how information was recorded and reviewed, demonstrated that systems were operating to ensure patients were being effectively assessed, diagnosed, treated and supported.
+Discussion with GPs and practice nurses and looking at how information was recorded and reviewed, demonstrated that systems were operating to ensure patients were being effectively assessed, diagnosed, treated and supported.